nikosrossolatos/surge-client/README.md

 ```

-There is a plan for the future to create similar libraries for python,php and ruby servers.
-But if you want to built it yourself, do a pull request and we will happily intergrate it!
+There is a plan for the future to create similar libraries for Python,PHP and Ruby servers.
+But if you want to built it yourself, do a pull request and i will happily intergrate it!

 ##Build
-For development purposes you can install [browserify](http://browserify.org/#install) [watchify](https://github.com/substack/watchify) and [uglify](https://github.com/mishoo/UglifyJS2) and use the npm task manager to build the dependancies.
+For development purposes you can install [browserify](http://browserify.org/#install), [watchify](https://github.com/substack/watchify) and [uglify](https://github.com/mishoo/UglifyJS2) and use the npm task manager to build the dependancies.

-To watch everything for production purposes you can run :
+To build-watch everything for production purposes you can run :
 > npm run watch

 You can also build the surge-client library and minify it using